uri-library-data-services/iassist-preview/content/blog/iassist-2008-call-papers.md

 arenas.
 We seek submissions of papers, poster/demonstration sessions, and panel sessions on the following topics:

--   Issues and techniques for preserving \"old\" data as well as information \"born digital\"
+-   Issues and techniques for preserving "old" data as well as information "born digital"
 -   Methods, technology and questions surrounding data dissemination, including best practices and innovations
 -   Archival and preservation challenges presented by new processes